 PDF translations of the written and spoken instructions are available in German.

 Please click here for further information on how to add these to your order.

-For further information, discussion and link to the published paper see the Research page.
+See the Research page for further information, discussion and link to the published paper.